spapastamkou/unilux-courses/modules/web-archives.md

 3. In the timeline that gives access to the archived pages, pick the very first and the very last.
 What are the differences and the similarities you notice once you reach the archived pages?

 Report your findings in a 5 mins presentation.
 You can collaborate with the group of the assignment 2 if necessary and, in any case, your group should present your findings after the group of assignment 2.

+### After completing this assignment...
+... you should be able to:

+1. Explore the archived resources of Luxembourg heritage on Internet Archive
+2. Be familiar with the interface of Internet Archive

 ## Assignment 4 - Collecting social media (YouTube) data